FloorD/arrrrcamp_talk/talk.md

 You started something, figured out that you can't make money with it and then threw it in a corner of the Internet - for others to fix its bugs.
 KIDDING.
 You are a collaborator at heart and you believe that world-changing - scratch that - useful software should be build transparently and freely available.

 ####Cyber security
-privacy issue, NSA PRISM
+There are actually very few people who have an idea about what the whole NSA, PRISM 'thing' actually entails.
+And even if they have an idea, the responses usually vary from "I have nothing to hide, so I'm goooood" to the perception that it's a downright outrage that we can punch in all this personal information to vouch for the use of free services and then get spyed on.
+Who would have thought, right?!
+Once you get started talking about this subject - although it might not be the best conversation starter - people are very grateful if you can help them with simple hacks to ensure their safety and (perceived) privacy online.

 ##What's up with job titles nowadays?
 Some of the terms regularly used in job offerings in tech these days:
 **senior** - although 3 years of experience will take you there
 **rockstar** - "a rockstar can do the work of 10 regular developers".
 Bullshit, no-one can.
 **ninja** - a ninja usually specializes in different fields of interest, but correct me if I'm wrong.
 Additionally, if you have a strict policy on being-present-during-office-hours, you might have a slight problem.
 **guru** - gross.